Hybrid Ground-State Quantum Algorithms based on Neural Schr\"odinger Forging: Methods

 \subsection{Schrödinger forging with generative neural networks}

-In this section, we present a new approach to Schrödinger forging.
+In this section, we present an approach to Schrödinger forging.
 The starting point is to remark that the Schmidt coefficients decay exponentially if the two subsystems are weakly entangled, as it is the case in low-energy eigenstates of chemical and spin lattice model Hamiltonians.
 By introducing a cutoff in the sum, it is therefore possible to improve the efficiency of the estimation while keeping a sufficiently low additive error.
 However, it requires a selection of a set of bitstrings among the $2^{N/2}$ total possibilities, which represents an open problem for EF.
-To this end, we propose to use generative models (more specifically, auto\hyp regressive neural network, ARNN) to select the best candidates.
+To this end, we propose to use generative models (more specifically ARNN \cite{barrett2022autoregressive}) to select the best candidates.
+ARNN is a type of neural network architecture commonly used in time-series forecasting and sequence modeling tasks.
+The autoregressive property means that the output at a given time step is regressed on its own past values.
+In fact, autoregressive models predict the next value in a sequence based on the previous values in that sequence.
 The use of an ARNN is motivated by the fact that the Schmidt coefficients are normalized and can thus be interpreted as a probability density.
-Following \cite{CI}, we propose an algorithm, which is summarised in Alg.~\ref{alg:gene_algo}.
-The parameterized unitaries and the Schmidt coefficients are finally optimized with a gradient descent based algorithm.
+Following \cite{CI}, we propose an algorithm, which is summarized in Algorithm~\ref{alg:gene_algo}.
+We note that this approach shares some similarities with quantum\hyp inspired genetic algorithms, see e.g., \cite{quantum_genetic}.
+The parametrized unitaries and the Schmidt coefficients are finally optimized with a gradient\hyp descent\hyp based algorithm.
 A summary of the entire algorithm is shown in Fig.~\ref{fig:algo}.

 First, we explain how to use an auto-regressive neural network to efficiently identify the relevant bitstrings.
 Since the Schmidt coefficients are normalized as $\sum_\sigma |\lambda_\sigma|^2=1$, they can be interpreted as a probability density.
 The chain rule from probability theory can be used to write